CAAPIM/Microgateway/get-started/get-further/demo-with-live-api-creator/README.md

 </p>

 - As an API owner:
+  - Function at the Edge CA API Gateway
+  - Create the product API by aggregating microservice APIs from the CA Microgateway
   - Pass a JWT to the backend Microgateway and microservices with the OAuth information:
     - to avoid authorization token leak to backend services
     - to provide a context of client requests

 - As a microservice developer,
+  - Function at the CA Microgateway
-  - Set the security rules in the Microgateway independently of API owners and other microservices
+  - Set the security rules in the Microgateway independently of API owners and other microservice teams

 ### Backend microservice data source <a name="datasource"></a>